cilium/cilium/Documentation/security/host-firewall.rst

     ciliumclusterwidenetworkpolicy.cilium.io/demo-host-policy created

 The host is represented as a special endpoint, with label ``reserved:host``, in the output of command ``cilium-dbg endpoint list``.
-You can therefore inspect the status of the policy using that command.
+Use this command to inspect the status of host policies:

 .. code-block:: shell-session